Medical inflation will always be a problem but employers can take steps to combat it.

 Is it, for example, intended primarily as a generous benefit to help employees feel valued and aid recruitment and retention?
 Or is it mainly an employer benefit to get sick employees back to work as quickly as possible?

-If the main motive is to reduce absenteeism and presenteeism costs then paying out for dependants’ cover may seem something of a luxury because the health of an employee’s partner or children will have far less direct impact on an employee’s attendance and productivity than their own health will.
+If the main motive of employee medical insurance is to reduce absenteeism and presenteeism costs then paying out for dependants’ cover may seem something of a luxury because the health of an employee’s partner or children will have far less direct impact on an employee’s attendance and productivity than their own health will.

 So, in some cases cutting back on dependants’ cover – or even stripping it out altogether – can be an appropriate way of keeping premiums under control.